tejeswari-pattimi/cheatsheet-ai/README.md

 The codebase is designed to be adaptable:

-- **AI Models**: Currently supports gemini and groq api,You can modify the code to integrate with other providers like Deepseek, Llama, or any model with an API.
+- **AI Models**: Currently supports Groq API.
+You can modify the code to integrate with other providers like Deepseek, OpenAI, or any model with an API.
 All integration code is in `electron/ProcessingHelper.ts` and UI settings are in `src/components/Settings/SettingsDialog.tsx`.
 - **Languages**: Add support for additional programming languages
 - **Features**: Extend the functionality with new capabilities
 - **UI**: Customize the interface to your preferences